Alvin Kamara Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 - Kamara's team-high 368 rushing yards (73.6 per game) have come on 94 carries, with one touchdown.

-- The Saints have called a pass in 43.5% of their plays from scrimmage this year while running the ball 56.5% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Saints, who rank 21st in the NFL in points scored, have attempted a pass 43.5% of the time while running the ball 56.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kamara's matchup with the Seahawks.